unluckyjori/Advance-Features/README.md

 # Disclaimer

-This code is derived from the mod "Advance Company," which was released under the Creative Commons CC0 1.0 Universal Public Domain Dedication.
+This code is derived from the mod "Advanced Company," which was released under the Creative Commons CC0 1.0 Universal Public Domain Dedication.

 As such, I am permitted to copy, modify, and distribute this code freely, without any conditions.